DizkoDan/cyberjunx-chirpy-test/_posts/2008-05-28-us-soccer-is-such-a-joke-th.md

 ---
 id: 432
 title: 'US 'soccer' is such a joke.
-Th...'
+Th'
 date: '2008-05-28T16:45:35-04:00'
 author: DizkoDan
 layout: post